python/devguide/gitbootcamp.rst

 GitHub CLI
 ----------

-GitHub CLI is a CLI (Command-line Interface) to work with GitHub.
+GitHub CLI is a CLI (command-line interface) to work with GitHub.
 For example, you can create pull requests and releases, set alias commands, check PR statuses.